munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-With only 26 possible variables (27 if you consider underscore a letter, I guess), the answer is easy.
+With only 26 possible variables (27 if you consider underscore a "letter", I guess), the answer is easy.
 Declare a fixed-size array with 26 elements.
-Each element, we'll follow tradition and call them "buckets", represents a variable with `a` starting at zero.
+We'll follow tradition and call each element a "bucket".
+Each represents a variable with `a` starting at index zero.
 If there's a value in the array at some letter's index, then that key is present with that value.
 Otherwise, the bucket is empty and that key/value pair isn't in the data structure.

 Memory usage is great -- just a single reasonably-sized array.
 There's some waste from the empty buckets, but it's not huge.
-There's no overhead for node pointers, padding, or other stuff you'd get in something like a linked list or tree.
+There's no overhead for node pointers, padding, or other stuff you'd get with something like a linked list or tree.

 Performance is even better.
 Given a variable name -- its character -- you can subtract the ASCII value of `a` and use the result to index directly into the array.
 Then you can either lookup the existing value or store a new value directly into that slot.
-It doesn't get much faster than that!
+It doesn't get much faster than that.

 This is sort of our Platonic ideal data structure.
 Lightning fast, dead simple, and compact in memory.
 As we add support for more complex keys, we'll have to make some concessions, but this is what we're aiming for.
-Even once we add in hash functions, dynamic resizing, and collision resolution, this is still the core of every hash table out there -- a contiguous array you can use the key to index directly into.
+Even once you add in hash functions, dynamic resizing, and collision resolution, this is still the core of every hash table out there -- a contiguous array of buckets that you index directly into.

 ## Load Factor and Wrapped Keys

-Confining Lox to single-letter variables makes our job as implementers easier, but it's probably on fun programming in a language that only gives you 26 storage locations.
+Confining Lox to single-letter variables makes our job as implementers easier, but it's probably no fun programming in a language that only gives you 26 storage locations.
 What if we loosened a little to allow variables up to <span name="six">eight</span> characters long?